thomasthorsen/SublimeToks/README.md

 Installation
 ============

 Install in the standard way using Package Control.
-If you are using Windows or Linux 64bit the plugin comes preloaded with the toks binary needed for the indexing.
-If you are using Linux 32bit or Mac OS X you will need to build toks from source and put it in your path to be able to use this plugin, see instructions at http://www.github.com/thomasthorsen/toks.
+If you are using Windows or Linux 64bit the plugin comes preloaded with the ripgrep and toks binaries needed for the indexing.
+If you are using Linux 32bit or Mac OS X you will need to install ripgrep and build toks from source and put it in your path to be able to use this plugin, see instructions at http://www.github.com/thomasthorsen/toks.